 In the fashion show portion of our International Fair, students have the opportunity to share the diverse styles of dress from their home countries.

 Students prepare bountiful food tables for our annual International Fair which celebrates the culture and cuisine of the many nations from which our students hail.

 Students and their families also have an opportunity to exhibit traditional cuisine and artifacts.

 The Annual Lantern Parade is an opportunity to celebrate the graduating Senior class.
 The tradition of meeting on the main law, overlooking the Stony Brook Harbor, is an opportunity to pay respect to the graduating students, while encouraging them to continue moving “toward the light.”

 One of Knox’s most cherished traditions is its annual commencement ceremony.
 At this ceremony, our Senior class looks as poised and elegant as they have from generation to generation.

 When Knox athletes triumph over the competition, everyone joins in the celebration by ringing the Victory Bell on the main lawn in front of Bancroft-Phinney Hall.

 The time-honored Senior Lantern Parade is an event that we look forward to every year.

-Student council members help the middle school students build gingerbread houses shortly before December break.
+Student Council members help the middle school students set up the Christmas Tree in Houghton Hall Living Room before December break.

 Our annual Ring and Blazer Ceremony is when Seniors receive their school rings and their traditional red and white blazers.
 It is one of our oldest traditions, dating back to 1927.